 Android Device: You are NOT required to have an Android Device.
 Development can be done on the Android Emulator.
 However there is no substitute for testing on a real device.
 I have multiple Android dev phones and tablets available for checkout during lab hours.

 Software: Android development is done in Java.
 The Microlab computers in GDC are set up to do Android programming.
-If you want to work on your own machine you will need the following. (all of these are freely available)

 Class Discussion Tool: I have set up a discussion group for the class on Piazza.